 ‘Hysteria Pictures Presents’ reads text that opens The Yellow Wallpaper, in what is as much an announcement of theme as a production credit.
 For as this film begins with the primly dressed and veiled Jane (Alexandra Loreth), her physician husband John (Joe Mullins) and their baby son travelling in silence by horse-drawn carriage to the country mansion that they have rented for the summer, we might be expecting a demure historical drama.
-Yet as Jane takes out a book to read, only to put it away again when she sees John’s disapproving look, and then ignores the infant’s disruptive crying until John’s plea that she “do something” prompts her to throw the baby out the moving vehicle’s window, it becomes clear that we are seeing a woman both constrained and resisting this constraint.
+Yet when Jane takes out a book to read, only to put it away again when she sees John’s disapproving look, and then ignores the infant’s disruptive crying until John’s plea that she “do something” prompts her to throw the baby out the moving vehicle’s window, it becomes clear that we are seeing a woman both constrained and resisting this constraint.
 The film’s setting might be late nineteenth-century America, and its form might be the dignified, stately modes of classical period cinema, but Jane’s shocking action rebels against this form, as she (literally) rejects the rôle of obedient wife and loving mother imposed on her by the values of her times.
 She is, to use the misogynistic, pseudo-medical parlance of the day, a hysteric, afflicted with a depressive, post-partum illness – but also with the broader condition of being a woman in a man’s world.

 Jane’s rebellion is also internalised and private – for that sudden defenestration of the baby seems to take place entirely in Jane’s head rather than in the real world.
 When they arrive at the mansion, Jane hands the uninjured baby over to the young nanny Mary (Clara Harte), and John reassures his sister Jennie (Jeanne O’Connor) – who is to serve as their housekeeper and Jane’s nurse over the summer – that the journey was “long and uneventful”.
 Notably, the baby-throwing incident was also absent from Charlotte Perkins Gilman’s original 1892 short story The Yellow Wallpaper – which director Kevin Pontuti and his star and co-producer Loreth are here adapting together for their first feature, after earlier collaborations on the short films Onere (2016), Pescare (2016) and Vanita (2018).